-Dinosaur art projects are extra fun if you have a book to go with it.
-This one comes from a classic book “If the Dinosaurs Came Back”.
+Dinosaur art projects are extra fun if matched up with a book.
+This one comes from the classic “If the Dinosaurs Came Back”.

-- “If the Dinosaurs Came Back” paperback book*
+- “If the Dinosaurs Came Back” by Bernard Most

 - Glue stick